nibezg/H-Lamb-shift-measurement/readme.txt

 Code for analysis of the data for the n=2 Lamb Shift measurement is presented here.

+2018-09-28 (14:07)

+- Fixed some bugs.
+Now the code can be ran, except for pre-910 switching analysis, where it is still using the old averaging function for averaging the FOSOF phases.
+Need to fix this later.

 2018-09-28 (12:38)

 - Added better fosof data analysis code version control.
 I assume that all of the previous code was of v0.1.
 This code is changed to v0.2